A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Problem Definition

 \subsection{RL-based Modeling of Traffic Signal Control Problem}

-\paragraph{} A natural way to see the problem of ATSC is to model each signalized intersection as a Markov Decision Process (MDP) that repeatedly maps observed traffic conditions into signal decisions.
-Formally, at each decision time $t$, an intersection $i$ is represented as $(s_{t}, a_{t}, P, r_{t}, \gamma)$: the \emph{state} $s_t \in S$ summarizes local traffic sufficient to approximate the Markov property \citep{SuttonBarto2018}; the \emph{action} $a_t \in \mathcal{A}$ selects the next admissible signal operation (e.g., switch/hold/extend); the \emph{transition kernel} $P(s_{t+1} \mid s_t, a_t)$ is determined by stochastic arrivals and network flow dynamics over the resulting control interval, so the inherent uncertainty in approaching traffic flows is acknowledged; and the \emph{reward} $r_t = r(s_t, a_t)$ encodes operational objectives such as reducing delay and queues.
+A standard way to model the problem of ATSC is to model each signalized intersection as a Markov Decision Process (MDP) that repeatedly maps observed traffic conditions into signal control actions.
+Formally, at each decision time $t$, an intersection $i$ is represented as $(s_{t}, a_{t}, P, r_{t}, \gamma)$: the \emph{state} $s_t \in S$ captures local traffic conditions that are sufficient to approximate the Markov property \citep{SuttonBarto2018}; the \emph{action} $a_t \in \mathcal{A}$ selects the next admissible signal operation; the \emph{transition function} $P(s_{t+1} \mid s_t, a_t)$ is determined by stochastic arrivals and network flow dynamics; and the \emph{reward} $r_t = r(s_t, a_t)$ reflects objectives such as reducing delay and queues.

 The control goal is to choose a \emph{policy} $\pi(a \mid s)$ that maximizes the expected discounted return: